AragonDAC/APMHackathon/submissions/exampleProject.md

 # Example Project

 ## Project Description
-This is a project that solves a real problem in the decentralized ecosystem: Lack of example projects for the Aragon Hackathon.
+This is a project that solves a real problem in the decentralized ecosystem: the lack of example projects for the Aragon Hackathon.

 ### Issue

 This closes the issue APMHackathon#1

 ### Repository